Kim Jong Un Kids: How Many Children Does The North Korean Dictator Have?

 In 2013, Dennis Rodman Told The Media That He Met & Held Kim Jong Un’s Youngest Daughter & Revealed Her Name

-In recent years, the world learned that Kim had a daughter, the news confirmed only by former NBA star, Dennis Rodman, who befriended Kim back in 2013.
+In recent years, the world learned that Kim had a daughter, the news confirmed only by former NBA star Dennis Rodman, who befriended Kim back in 2013.
 During one of their meetings, Rodman spoke to the media and said that he held Kim’s daughter.

 If this information is correct, “Ju-ae” would be about 7 years old.